tecnalia-advancedmanufacturing-robotics/node_interface_test/README.md

 Services with no input messages should use term `None` for the input value, as illustrated above.

 Another example can be generated if `rospy_tutorial` is installed.

-If one create the following example `example_srv.test` file:
+If one creates the following example `example_srv.test` file:

 ```xml
 <launch>